ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 AWS has a concept of resource tags.
 Usually the boto3 API has separate calls for tagging and untagging a resource.
 For example, the ec2 API has a create_tags and delete_tags call.

-It is common practice in Ansible AWS modules to have a 'purge_tags' parameter that defaults to true.
+It is common practice in Ansible AWS modules to have a `purge_tags` parameter that defaults to true.

-The purge_tags parameter means that existing tags will be deleted if they are not specified in by the Ansible playbook.
+The `purge_tags` parameter means that existing tags will be deleted if they are not specified in by the Ansible playbook.

-There is a helper function 'compare_aws_tags' to ease dealing with tags.
+There is a helper function `compare_aws_tags` to ease dealing with tags.
 It can compare two dicts and return the tags to set and the tags to delete.
 See the Helper function section below for more detail.